resource-watch/slate/source/includes/api/_subscriptions.md

 }
 ```

-**As with most of subscription endpoints, this endpoint requires authentication.
-Additionally, you must be the owner of the subscription in order to update it, otherwise the request will fail with `404 Not Found`.**

-To update a subscription, you should use the PATCH `v1/subscriptions/:id` endpoint.
-Updating a subscription follows the same validations as when creating a new one - i.e. partial updates are not supported.
-You must provide all the required fields of the subscription for the update to be successful.
+You can update subscriptions associated with you user account by using the PATCH `v1/subscriptions/:id` endpoint.
+Updating a subscription follows the same validations as when creating a new one - i.e. all required field values must be provided, even if they remain the same.
+Values for fields other than the following are optional.
 The minimum fields list you must specify to update a subscription is:

 * `datasets` or `datasetsQuery`
-* `resource` (which includes `resource.type` and `resource.content`)
+* `resource` (which much include `resource.type` and `resource.content`)
 * `params`
 * `application`
 * `language`